pimbrouwers/cinch/README.md

 # cinch
-Cinch ORM - A Tiny ORM for .NET
+Cinch ORM - A Type-Safe Micro ORM for .NET & MSSQL